 Toyota Motor Corporation (parent company of Lexus) launched its fuel cell research and development programme back in 1992 and is currently on course to launch its first hydrogen fuel cell vehicle in 2015.

 Building on the company’s world-leading full hybrid powertrain technology, the new vehicle aims to capture the zero-emissions potential of an hydrogen-electric system.

 An early version of the latest system was unveiled to the public in the form of the FCV-R concept in 2011, while the concept seen at the 2013 Frankfurt Motor Show was much closer to a genuine – and affordable – production model.
-It demonstrated how TMC is closing in on its goal of achieving driving range and performance that is comparable to conventional petrol and diesel engines, but with no harmful tailpipe emissions.
+It demonstrated how TMC is closing in on its goal of achieving driving range and performance that is comparable to conventional engines, but with no harmful tailpipe emissions.

 Based around TMC’s adaptable full hybrid technology, FCV-R replaces the petrol engine with a fuel cell and the conventional fuel tank with high-pressure hydrogen tanks.
 Switching one type of power source for another sounds relatively simple.
 Admittedly, it has been possible to retain the original full hybrid electrical components and battery to store energy recovered by the regenerative braking system.
 The reality of this development, however, has been far more complicated, especially when maintaining a clear focus on practicality for today’s motorists.

 Compared to the fuel cell stack deployed in the FCHV-adv concept of 2008 (above), TMC has improved the technology to such an extent that it has succeeded in doubling the power density to a world-leading 3.0kW per litre, while simultaneously reducing the stack to half the weight and size and slashing its production cost by 90 per cent!